-Today, Governor Cuomo signed the Child Victims Act into law – quite literally a life-changing victory.
+Today, Governor Cuomo signed the Child Victims Act into law – a life-changing victory.
 The new law provides survivors of sexual abuse with the chance to demand justice in ways they were deprived of before and reclaim integrity they were previously refused.

 The following persons have one year to file charges or will lose the right to do so:

 - Anyone the age of 55 and older;